 Royal James “Roy” Wilmot, a UF horticulturalist and national authority on camellias, serves as a founding member of the American Camellia Society.

-Wilmot dies and friends and colleagues from the United States and abroad donate 300 rare varieties of camellias in his honor to create Wilmot Botanical Gardens at the University of Florida.
+Wilmot dies and friends and colleagues from the United States and abroad donate 300 rare varieties of camellias in his honor to create the Wilmot Memorial Garden at the University of Florida.

 After devastation from decades of neglect and a serious southern pine beetle infestation, a small group of volunteers led by C. Craig Tisher, MD, then dean of the College of Medicine, and Linda and Bill Luecking, initiate efforts to restore the gardens rather than allow the area to be replaced by another building within the growing academic health science center.

 A former office and laboratory building is remodeled to create the Conference Center at Wilmot Botanical Gardens.

-The Therapeutic Horticulture Program at Wilmot Botanical Gardens is launched in greenhouse space provided by the Department of Environmental Horticulture.
+The Therapeutic Horticulture Program at Wilmot Gardens is launched in greenhouse space provided by the Department of Environmental Horticulture near Fifield Hall.

-Construction of the Greenhouse at Wilmot Botanical Gardens begins thanks to generous gifts from multiple donors.
+Construction of the Greenhouse at Wilmot Gardens begins thanks to generous gifts from multiple donors.

 The Japanese Maple Tree Garden, which features a collection of more than 30 rare Japanese maple trees, is created, courtesy of a donation from Dr. and Mrs. Johannes Vieweg.